feinleib/filibustr/README.md

 #> #   dwnom2 <dbl>, meddist <dbl>, majdist <dbl>, cbill1 <int>, caic1 <int>, …
 ```

+There are non-trivial differences between the House and Senate datasets,
+so take care when joining House and Senate data.

 ### Harbridge-Yong, Volden, and Wiseman (2023)

 The function `get_hvw_data()` retrives replication data for
 [Harbridge-Yong, Volden, and Wiseman
 (2023)](https://doi.org/10.1086/723805).

-The House and Senate data do not have the same number of variables, or
-the same variable names, so it is not trivial to join the two tables.

 Here are the tables returned by `get_hvw_data()`: